seanmonstar/ansi.rs/README.md

 ## TODO

 - impl `Fn` on `Style`, so you can call it directly instead of using a `show` method.
-    - The code to do this is already there, but blocked on a `rustc` bug: https://github.com/rust-lang/rust/issues/15905
+    - The code to do this is already there, but blocked on a `rustc` [bug](https://github.com/rust-lang/rust/issues/15905)
 - Docs
 - Faster